An epicurean adventure to: The United Kingdom

 Sausage rolls are the life and soul of any British shindig.
 No proper party is complete without these flaky pastry wonders.
 They're just about as English as rain and queuing!

-Forget those disappointing shop-bought sausage rolls with their dry, stodgy pastry and meagre filling.
-This easy homemade version packs a punch with a substantial meaty centre and a golden, flaky, pastry crust.
+Forget those disappointing shop-bought cocktail sausage rolls with their dry, stodgy pastry and meagre filling.
+This easy homemade version packs a punch with a substantial meaty centre and a golden, flaky pastry crust.

 Made easy-peasy with store-bought puff pastry, pork sausage mince, flavourful chorizo and fresh parsley.
 Yep, just those four main ingredients!